-Pools and parks aren’t the only outdoor places to take kids this summer.
-One great way to get outside is to do some fruit picking.
-Here are seven local farms that offer pick-your-own opportunities in August and September.
+Although summer is over, it’s still a great time to get outside and do some fruit picking.
+Here are seven local farms that offer pick-your-own opportunities in September.
 Take a bite of this fun and follow up with an afternoon of pie baking.
 Enjoy!

 Butler’s Orchard, Germantown, MD.